Total Pageviews

 Our goal for students is that they are independent in turning in their paperwork.
 While we do remind students where to store papers, when to check pockets for work that is due, and where to put completed homework, we do not make it a habit to take papers from the kids’ hands or folders.
 Eventually, students are able to take their completed work to the turn-in trays and file them accordingly for us to grade.
 Independence takes time, patience, and teaching!
 We each have a set of plastic trays in the back of the room that are labeled by subject.
 Students are responsible for making sure their names are on their papers and then for putting them in the appropriate tray.
 In addition, extra handouts are placed in these trays for replacements.

-As we mentioned at Back to School Night, if students do not complete their homework, they will have the opportunity to eat lunch with Mrs. Butzin and to complete their homework during lunchtime and recess time in her room.
+As we mentioned at Back to School Night, if students do not complete their homework, they will have the opportunity to visit Success Center to complete their homework during lunchtime and recess time.
 When the homework is done, the student may return to recess.
 We have received many appreciative comments from parents for supporting moms and dads as they encourage their children to finish homework.

-During math class, we walk around the room and check Home Links or Study Links during work time in class.
+During math class, we walk around the room and check homework during work time in class.
 Often, we check work together as a class and students should be marking their own pages.
 Self-checking is a skill we teach students.

 When parents have questions about homework, I recommend that they first talk with their child and then ask your child to check with me the next day.
 If you are not satisfied with your child’s response, please email me and we can collaborate to help your child be more independently responsible for their homework.
 A lot of parents like to write their children reminder notes in the child’s planner.
 This is very helpful towards fostering independence!